The Death of Bondsmen Ads

 - Site Speed: How fast your pages load once clicked on

 Because users access the web on a wide range of devices, your bail website must display optimally on each one of them.
-Apple products like iPhones and iPads are extremely popular, but other devices like the Google Pixel and Samsung Galaxy must also be accounted for.
+Apple products like iPhones and iPads are top-rated, but other devices like the Google Pixel and Samsung Galaxy hold a significant market share.
 And despite its steady decline, we can’t forget about the good old desktop computer.
 The same is true of laptops, MacBooks, and other kinds of hybrid devices.

 How Bail Webmasters Can Help

-Since one of the pillars of your business has been pulled out from under you, investing in a marketing company to assist you with re-establishing your online presence is critical.
+Since one of your business pillars has been pulled out from under you, investing in a marketing company to assist you with re-establishing your online presence is critical.
 Bail Webmasters can be that company for you.
-As specialists of bail marketing, our services are tailored specifically for bondsman which gives us a leg up on more general marketing firms.
-We understand how to rank your website for top keywords within your niche, and how to do so responsibly and sustainably.
-Our bondsman search engine optimization services consist of:
+As specialists of bail marketing, our services are tailored specifically for guarantors, giving us a leg up on more general marketing firms.
+We understand keyword research and how to rank your website responsibly and sustainably.
+Our search engine optimization services consist of:

 - On-Page SEO: Titles, headers, images, body content, etc.